Fanthonyl/Hackathon2k24/README.md

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+### Credentials

+In App/user create an .aws folder create a file "credentials" with the valid credentials.

 This [README.md](http://_vscodecontentref_/2) provides a detailed overview of the application, its installation, usage, and the functionalities of each page.